stenzek/duckstation/.github/ISSUE_TEMPLATE/bug_report.md

 6. Verify your dump, as we can not assist with issues resulting from bad dumps.
 7. If playing PAL region software, please check whether or not the game has LibCrypt protection and that if it does, you have a correct SBI file (see https://github.com/stenzek/duckstation#libcrypt-protection-and-sbi-files for more information).
 8. Please post your issue report in English as unfortunately this is the only language spoken by the developers.
 The Discord server has many helpful people if you need help translating.
+9. Issues about the libretro core will be deleted and you will be blocked from the repository.
+That core is not DuckStation, it is a broken fork, and has nothing to do with us.

 **Remove everything before and including this line before submitting.**